akrem-sl/bank-marketing-sql-analysis/README.md

 - Which campaigns performed best by segment?
 - How can next campaigns be optimized dynamically?

-> 💡 *Business Analyst view:*
+> 💡 Marketing Analyst mindset:
-> This project shows how advanced analysis and dashboards can reduce wasted spend and improve targeting in real business operations.
+This project shows how data-driven insights can refine customer targeting, optimize marketing spend, and directly improve campaign ROI — connecting analytics to business outcomes.

 ---